-To download full agenda, click here.
+To download the 2018 agenda, click here.

-Future Surface Fleet Conference Agenda
+Future Surface Fleet 2018 Conference Agenda Highlights

 With operational environments changing and many naval platforms now reaching end of life, nations now are looking to either update their fleets or to design and build new vessels to meet an ever-changing threat and to meet the new demands of the 21st century.